 Step 2: Assemble the grilled cheese.
 Lay the cheese slices and shredded cheese on the non-buttered side of one piece of bread, then place the other slice of bread on top.

 Step 3: Pan-fry the grilled cheese.
-Add the sandwich to the skillet.
-Cover with a lid and cook until the bottom slice of bread is lightly browned and the cheese is beginning to melt.
-Flip, then cover again and cook until the cheese is melted and the bottom slice is golden brown.
+Add the sandwich to a large skillet or cast iron pan.
+Cover with a lid and cook on medium-low heat until the bottom slice of bread is lightly browned and the cheese is beginning to melt.
+Flip to the second side, then cover again and cook until the cheese is melted and the bottom slice has a golden brown exterior.

 Step 4: Slice and serve!
-With your spatula, remove the hot sandwich and cut it in half before serving.
+With your spatula, remove the hot sandwich and cut it in half with a serrated knife before serving.
 Sprinkle flaky sea salt over top, and enjoy!

 Tips and tricks